 Outreach Clinics

-We strive to make quality palliative care available to as many people as we can both in supplying a local service and in the training and ongoing supervision of other clinical staff throughout Malawi.
-In addition to our daily clinics at our own site in Salima, and our weekly visits to the local district hospital, we also run monthly outreach clinics.
-Currently we are working with Ministry of Health clinics in Kombedza, Chipoka and Michoka.
-We also assist the Christian Health Association of Malawi (CHAM) in introducing and delivering palliative care at the Baptist Clinic in Senga Bay, and St Anne’s Hospital and Alinafe Hospital in Nkotakota District.
+In addition to daily clinics at our own site in Salima and our visits to the local district hospital, we also run monthly outreach clinics.
+Currently, we are working with Ministry of Health clinics in Khombedza, Chipoka and Mchoka, and are also linked with the Baptist Clinic in Senga Bay, and St Anne’s Hospital and Alinafe Hospital in Nkhotakota District.

 Ndi Moyo welcomes volunteers and the exchange of medical expertise, particularly in oncology and palliative care.